opengeospatial/GeoPose/glTF Extensions/OGC_bog/ReadMe.md

 The OGC_bog extension bounds, anchors, and orients a glTF Scene in space and time.

 ### Bounds:
-The extension gives a maximum distance from the origin of the glTF coordinate system.
-This defines the valid extens of a model.
-It mmay also represent a real-world property such as a cell-tower service radius.
+The extension specifies a maximum distance from the origin of the glTF coordinate system.
+This defines the valid extent of a model.
+It may represent a real-world property such as a cell-tower service radius or a collision volume.

 ### Anchor:
 The extension identifies the 3D origin of the glTF coordinate system as a position in geographically located three-dimensional space.
 The extension also identifies the proper time at the origin.